Submitted by guest blogger Michael Martineau

 Views, views, and more views.
 This, as well as a meticulous and challenging championship course is what you will find at the Whiteface Club & Resort Golf Course.
 This course was number two on my list of places played outside my home course in New Jersey as a kid.
 I played it two days after the Lake Placid Club course with my mother’s old figure skating coach, who was also up for the ice dancing competition.

 The course is 18-holes of pure beauty and pristine grass, but it can be pretty unforgiving.
 Each hole demands accuracy, otherwise you may be on another hole's fairway or in the woods searching for your ball.
-Trust me having to try to hit through trees or over them doesn’t always end up so well.
-Risk and reward though right?
-Ranked by Golfweek as the #4 classic course and #11 in all of New York State in 2014 you’ll definitely want to schedule a tee time here when visiting.
-Just grab an extra sleeve of golf balls in the pro shop before heading out and having a blast.
+Trust me, having to try to hit through trees or over them doesn’t always end up so well.
+Risk and reward though, right?
+Ranked by Golfweek as the #4 classic course and #11 in all of New York state in 2014, you’ll definitely want to schedule a tee time here when visiting.
+Just grab an extra sleeve of golf balls in the pro shop before heading out to have a blast.

-While these three courses are not the only ones in the surrounding Lake Placid area, they are the three that I get the most enjoyment out of playing, especially during fall foliage season.
+While these three courses are not the only ones in the surrounding Lake Placid area, they are the three that I get the most enjoyment out of playing.
 So grab your clubs, lace up your shoes, and get out there to hit the little white ball around a little bit, or a lot.
-Lake Placid may just swing you and make you it’s newest member.
+Lake Placid may just swing you and make you its newest member.

 Start planning your trip today!

 This week in ADK news: